geordiemhall/zorkish-world-editor/README.md

 Zorkish World Editor
 ====================

-A visual editor for the world file read by my Zorkish spikes.
+A visual editor for the world files read by my Zorkish spikes.